What Is Conspiracy Theory Addiction?

 - A strong urge to make connections between a series of unrelated events or behaviors.

 - A belief in paranormal explanations for scientific phenomenon.

 - A sense of not belonging or isolation.

 - A great alienation, disengagement, or disaffection from society

-If the presence of the previous feelings and behaviors significantly impact a person’s ability to function in their daily lives, they may have a conspiracy theory addiction.
+If the presence of the above feelings and behaviors significantly impacts a person’s ability to function in their daily lives, that person may have a conspiracy theory addiction.

-Conspiracy theories occur when people create links between one or more unrelated events, emerging from the need for the human brain to find “patterns”.
-New research also shows that people with certain personality traits such as low self-esteem are more likely to have a conspiracy theory addiction.
-Researchers have studied the different reasons why people believe in conspiracy theories and many of the explanations include the following factors:
+Conspiracy theories occur when people create links between one or more unrelated events, a process that emerges from the need for the human brain to find patterns.
+New research also shows that people with certain personality traits, such as low self-esteem, are more likely to have a conspiracy theory addiction.
+Researchers have studied the different reasons why people believe in conspiracy theories, and many of the explanations include the following factors:

 - A need for understanding and consistency.

 - A need to belong or feel special.